 You can do the same from the Messenger app.

 1) Inside the app, tap your profile picture from the top left.

 2) Tap Phone contacts.

-3) Make sure Upload contacts is off.
-Next, tap Manage contacts.
+3) Make sure the option for Upload contacts is off.
+Next, hit Manage contacts.

 4) Tap Delete All Contacts.

 5) Log out of Facebook everywhere and sign in again.